Alcohol and Aging: Your Essential Safety Guide for the Golden Years

 Alcohol and cancer risk in the elderly

-Alcohol consumption increases risks for multiple cancer types, including:
+Alcohol increases risk for several cancer types:

 - Mouth and throat cancers